johannal/SolarSystem/GitHubAndSourceControl/GitHubAndSourceControlDemoScript.md

 - <rdar://problem/32050962> Clone Window: Remove the “V" button in the footer that toggles the detail view
 - <rdar://problem/32050964> Clone window: Add a “Done" button to the footer of the window next to "Clone" button
 - <rdar://problem/32051476> Look at presentation of the auto-complete popup tokens in the SCM editor
+- <rdar://problem/32156368> Date formatter for repositories window last modified column should be "Today, Time" and "Yesterday, Time"
+- <rdar://problem/32157077> Revise the sorting rules for the unsearched window state
+- <rdar://problem/32157114> The default repositories view shows me duplicates